Maritime Spatial Planning (MSP) is defined by the UNESCO/IOC as :

 According to the EU MSP Directive, ‘MSP should cover the full cycle of problems and opportunity identification, information collection, planning, decision-making, implementation, revision or updating, and the monitoring of implementation’.

-Common approaches to MSP follow a cycle or step-wise approach, such as proposed in the PlanCoast Handbook on integrated MSP, or the ‘Step-by-step Approach for MSP towards Ecosystem-based Management’ developed by UNESCO.
+Common approaches to MSP follow a cycle or step-wise approach, such as that proposed in the PlanCoast Handbook on integrated MSP, or the ‘Step-by-step Approach for MSP towards Ecosystem-based Management’ developed by UNESCO.
 Almost all European countries have developed MSP along a cyclic process and adapted them to their own needs.
 Where publicly available, these MSP timelines are presented on the Country Information Profiles.
-A Polish example of an MSP methodology can be found here.

 The EU MSP Platform

 The EU MSP Platform is a service for Member States to share relevant knowledge and experiences, designed to offer support with the implementation of MSP.
-It is funded by the EC Directorate-General for Maritime Affairs and Fisheries (DG MARE) through the European Maritime and Fisheries Fund (EMFF).
+It is funded by the EC Directorate-General for Maritime Affairs and Fisheries (DG MARE) through the European Maritime, Fisheries and Aquaculture Fund (EMFAF).
 Further information about the EU MSP Platform and its services is available on the About Us page.